-^{} February 9th, 1809.
+\ February 9th, 1809.

 "If the professor is master of a complete scientific apparatus, so far from mending the matter, it is all the worse.
 Then there is no end of the confusion and darkness.
 Every dyer at his copper, every apothecary at his retort, must come to school to him.
 The poor devils of practical operative men!
 I can't express how I pity them for falling into such hands!
-Once on a time there was a worthy old dyer in Heilbronn who was wiser than they all; but for that very reason they laughed him to scorn. .
-What would I give that the old master were still in this world-the world which he knew, though it knew not him-and could see per was his teacher; he knew how things were brought to pass.
+Once on a time there was a worthy old dyer in Heilbronn who was wiser than they all; but for that very reason they laughed him to scorn. would I give that the old master were still in this world-the world which he knew, though it knew not him-and could see my Doctrine of Colours.
+That man's copper was his teacher; he knew how things were brought to pass.